DIY Iron-On Technique

 Join my Napkin Club or The Fabric Fan Club to learn even more tips and tricks like this!
 FYI – I will be doing an even more in-depth training for my club members where I show you how to use this iron-on method with smaller cuts, like collaging.

-DIY Bunny Napkin Art
+DIY Patriotic Butterfly Craft with Napkin Art

-DIY Napkin Wall Art
+DIY Patriotic Butterfly Craft with Napkin Art